 That said, our efforts in recent years have made great strides.
 Adoptions have risen 20% over the past three years even with lower numbers of animals entering Halifax Humane Society.
 Animal transfers increased by 125% due to shelter/rescue networking efforts.
 26% more animals are being returned to their original owners.
 For the first time in many years, intake is declining.

 All of these efforts combined are resulting in Halifax Humane Society reaching our goal of responsibly increasing our Live Release Rate each year.
-2017 shows a -14% decrease from 2016 and a -71% decrease from 2012.
-Even if no other changes are made, the organization is on track to reach a 90% LRR by 2020 without refusing service to animals in need.
+2020 is at a LLR of 88.95% as of March 1, 2020.
+Even if no other changes are made, the organization is on track to reach a 90% LRR by the end of 2020 without refusing service to animals in need.
 While this improvement is a tremendous step in the right direction, we will continue working until every healthy, adoptable animal can find a home.

 Halifax Humane Society has specifically targeted animal groups in greatest need of affordable, accessible spay/neuter opportunities.
 The "Primp Your Pit" and "Beat the Heat" promotions target pit bulls and female cats, respectively, two of the most overpopulated animal groups in our community.
 By making spay/neuter the easy choice for pet owners, we are making significant strides toward controlling the population and reducing intake into all local animal welfare organizations.